 Most tobacco companies normally carry out a curing process of the tobacco leaves once they are collected from the field.
 They can be subjected to aging prior to fermentation, before the destemming process.
 During this time, which is usually a minimum of three months, the tobacco acquires the consistency necessary to withstand the humidity in the fermentation process.

-For his part, the director and creator of ‘Burkina the Magazine’, Javier Blanco Urgoiti, considers that tobacco can only be aged in bales and in thirds.
+For his part, the director and creator of ‘Burkina the Revist’, Javier Blanco Urgoiti, considers that tobacco can only be aged in bales and in thirds.
 “Once the tobacco has been de-stemmed, it gets old, it does not mature/age,” he says.
 Javier highlights the difference between a cigar maturing (aging), which he defines as the process in which tobacco improves over time, and the cigar getting old, which does not improve the cigar, in fact it weakens the flavors of the blend.
 “Time softens cigars” concludes Javier.

 But even once rolled, many tobacco companies can leave their cigars in a room called the aging room.
 Here the cigars can be arranged in cedar boxes, with the humidity and temperatures well controlled.
 In this area, the cigars can remain, depending on the type they are, between one or two months and up to six months or a year.
 The main objective of this step is to homogenize the humidity of the tobacco in the layer, the capote and the filler.